+Date Page(s) Change/Update

+Change on Which Change/Opuale

+Published Change

+Appears

-Date Page(s) Change/Update Change on Which Published Change 11.18.24 Appears 21-27 Information throughout the MBA program was updated.
+11.18.24 21-27 Information throughout the MBA program was updated.
 Specifically: Information introducing the program was updated to include a new section, Applicants to the MBA Program with Three-Year Bachelor's Degrees from India.
 In the Program Details section, information was updated in the Embedded Program area to include the MBA with Embedded Leadership Graduate Certificate, and to include a section on Optional Concentration with an updated list of associated graduate certificates.
 A program outline was added for the MBA with Embedded Leadership Graduate Certificate.
-For students selecting the MBA without an embedded Leadership graduate certificate: The Accounting and Applied Mathematics course area was renamed Program Core.
-Course choice was updated in the Strategic Business course area.
-Information was updated in the Leadership and Technology course area.
-The Optional Concentration course area was renamed Optional Concentration - All MBA Students.
-In this course area, the Business Intelligence and Analytics Management optional concentration was renamed Al and Business Analytics, and course requirements were updated; a new concentration, Cybersecurity and Information Assurance, was added; course options were updated in the Entrepreneurship and Global Supply Chain Management concentrations; a new concentration in Leadership was added; the Information Systems Management concentration was renamed Management of Information Technology Services and course requirements were updated in the Marketing concentration; course requirements were updated in the Marketing concentration; course requirements and credit hours were updated in the Project Management concentration. now pertains to students selecting the AI and Business Analytics optional concentration.
+For students selecting the MBA without an embedded Leadership graduate certificate:

 11.18.24 37-39 Within the Human Resource Management master's degree program: Courses in the Accounting and Applied Mathematics course area were moved to the Management course area.
 As a result, the Accounting and Applied Mathematics course area was removed, and credit hour and course requirements in the Management course area were updated.

-Course choice was updated in the Human Resources course area.
-11.18.24 40-42 Within the Project Management master's degree program, courses in the Accounting and Applied Mathematics course area were moved to the Management course area.
+11.18.24 40-42 Course choice was updated in the Human Resources course area.
+Within the Project Management master's degree program, courses in the Accounting and Applied Mathematics course area were moved to the Management course area.
 As a result, the Accounting and Applied Mathematics course area was removed, and credit hour and course requirements in the Management course area were updated.